ArmandJ77-zz/ArmandJ77/README.md

 ### Currently Learning

-Dapr, Azure Service Mesh, Azure, AI and Machine learing, diploma in Database management
+Dapr, Azure Service Mesh, Azure, AI and Machine learing and busy with a diploma in Database Management with a specialization in AI & Machine learning

 ### Working on

-The CQRS and Mediator microservice boiler plate along with a companion cli codde generation tool for rapid prototyping on the dotnet core stack.
+The CQRS and Mediator microservice boilerplate along with a companion cli code generation tool for rapid prototyping on the dotnet core stack.

 ### Reach me